Houston Domestic Assault Lawyer James Sullivan Fights for his Clients

 Contact a Harris County Criminal Lawyer

 Attorney James Sullivan is an experienced Harris County Criminal Defense Attorney serving Greater Houston and Texas since 1994.
-James Sullivan is also Board Certified in Juvenile Law by the Texas Board of Legal Specialization.
+James Sullivan is also Board Certified in Juvenile Law by the Texas Board of Legal Specialization since 2004.

 James Sullivan attended the Trial Lawyers College founded by Legendary lawyer Gerry Spence.
 Sullivan has a proven record of defending people from all walks of life, faiths and countries in courts throughout Texas.